 Will Blue Cross Blue Shield Pay for Local Rehab and Out-of-State Treatment?

 Whether a treatment facility is local or out-of-state will not affect your insurance coverage as much as whether it is in-network or out-of-network for your plan.
 Be sure to visit your insurance provider's website or call the customer service line for a list of in-network providers in your desired area.

 Does Blue Cross Blue Shield Pay for Private or Luxury Treatment?

 Most insurance plans will not cover the additional expense incurred with seeking treatment from a private or luxury facility, but there may be some coverage available so check your plan carefully.
 Many patients believe that the comfort and relaxation achieved at treatment centers that offer high-end amenities helps them focus on their recovery and achieve lasting results.
 There is nothing preventing patients from seeking luxury treatment if they are willing to pay for it out-of-pocket.

 What Does Executive Treatment Offer Over Other Rehabs?

-Executive treatment offers patient premium services create with the work professional and public figures in mind.
-This form of treatment shoots to maintain the needs of those who need to keep their medical and professional life completely separate.
+Executive treatment offers patients premium services created with working professionals and public figures in mind.
+These facilities cater to C-level executives who need to maintain contact with the office while receiving treatment, and public figures who need to keep their private and professional lives completely separate.
 Here are some features that you can expect from executive treatment:

-Unfortunately, Blue Cross Blue Shield insurance for sex addiction treatment does not cover executive treatment, but for many patients the specialized treatment is worth the extra cost.
+These services are typically above and beyond what insurance will pay for, but for many patients the specialized treatment is worth the extra cost.